-First-Degree Laceration
+Second-Degree Laceration

-What is a first-degree laceration?
+What is a second-degree laceration?

-A first-degree laceration is the smallest tear a woman can have after delivering a baby.
-These tears involve injury to the first layer of tissue in the vagina or on the perineum (the area between the vagina and the anus) and occur when the vagina and surrounding tissues stretch during delivery.
-A first-degree laceration is common and usually heals well.
-Most women report improvement in pain after about 2 weeks.
+A second-degree laceration is the most common tear in the vagina or on the perineum (the area between the vagina and the anus) a woman can have after delivering a baby.
+These tears happen when the vagina and surrounding tissue stretch during delivery, extending from the first layer of the vagina and perineum into the muscles underneath.
+Second-degree lacerations usually heal well.
+Most women report improvement of pain after about 2 weeks.